warbe-maker/warbe-maker.github.io/_posts/2020-09-11-welcome-to-excel-passion.markdown

 ---
 layout: post
 title: Welcome to Excel Passion!
 date:   2020-09-11 09:11:20 +0200
-categories: vba excel start
+categories: blog excel passion
 ---
 Finally I've found a home - at the age of 70 - for some of my "Common Excel VBA modules" which had grown over decades - and hopefully had become mature enough worth being published.
 For example:
 - A [VBA MsgBox Alternative](<https://github.com/warbe-maker/MsgBox-Alternative>) for appealing messages with minimum effort